infocusp/scaLR/README.md

     - `file_utils`: functions to read and write - anndata, json and yaml files

 - **feature selection**:
-    - `nn_feature_chunking`: feature chunking algorithm to generate top features list
+    - `feature_chunking`: feature chunking algorithm to generate top features list
+    - `extract_top_k_features`: extract top-k features from a weight matrix using some aggregation stratergy.
 - **trainer**: `Trainer` class handles training and validation of model
 - **evaluation**:
     - `get_predictions`: generate predictions of trained model on data